microsoft/PowerBI-visuals-sampleBarChart/Tutorial/ConditionalFormatting.md

 In `enumerateObjectInstances`, make the following changes to the objects you want to apply conditional formatting to:

 * Replace the `VisualObjectInstance`'s `selector` value with a `dataViewWildcard.createDataViewWildcardSelector()` call.
-Specify desired option from `DataViewWildcardMatchingOption` enum to define whether conditional formatting is applied to instances, totals, or both.
+Specify the desired option from `DataViewWildcardMatchingOption` enum to define whether conditional formatting is applied to instances, totals, or both.

 * Add the `altConstantValueSelector` property having the value previously defined for the `selector` property.